sletap/karat-challenge/README.md

 Getting a code review from someone who is more familiar with typescript would be great to learn more about best practices as well!

 Writing tests -- I would definitely write them if this were to go out in production, but didn't in the interest of time.
-Can definitely do this as a follow up if required!
+Would definitely do this as a follow up if required!

 ## Open Questions: